sclarkHOU/Capstone/README.md

 ** **
 ## Apriori & Association Rules
 The primary objective of utilizing the Apriori algorithm and association rules was to unravel hidden relationships between products and to gain insights into customer purchasing behavior and understand which products tend to be bought together.
 This approach allows GreenGrocer to offer a seamless and personalized shopping experience to our online customers.
 By deciphering the relationships between organic products often chosen together, I can provide tailored product recommendations and enhance the virtual shopping journey.
-These insights not only allow me to tailor recommendations but also deepened the comprehension of our customers' organic preferences, solidifying GreenGrocer's commitment to delivering quality and convenience.
+These insights not only allow me to tailor customer recommendations but also deepened the comprehension of our customers' organic preferences, solidifying GreenGrocer's commitment to delivering quality and convenience.

 ![image](https://github.com/sclarkHOU/Organic_Market_Basket_Analysis/assets/56837718/1c743d7d-ef17-4152-8030-9c9bbf93071e)